harixx/BrandCompass/replit.md

 ## Overview

-BrandScope is a modern SaaS-style web application that analyzes a brand's digital media presence across 30+ predefined news publications.
-The application allows users to input their brand name and website URL, then runs automated searches across major news outlets to determine mention coverage and provides AI-powered strategic recommendations.
+BrandScope is a free digital media analysis tool that examines a brand's presence across 30+ major news publications.
+Users input their brand name and website URL to run automated searches using the site:domain "brand name" query format.
+The tool provides comprehensive coverage analysis, detailed results visualization, and AI-powered strategic recommendations for improving media presence.

 ## User Preferences